 The Manchester Housing Authority manages a rental portfolio that includes both federally and state-funded public housing units.
 In addition, the agency administers federal and state housing vouchers under contract with John D'Amelia & Associates.
-In 2023, the total number of public housing units and Housing Choice Vouchers administered by MHA was 821.
+In 2024, the total number of public housing units and Housing Choice Vouchers administered by the MHA is 821.

-The MHA is recognized as a high-performing Public Housing Authority that has been a leader in public housing modernization and restructuring.
+The MHA continues to be recognized as a high-performing Public Housing Authority and has been a leader in public housing modernization and restructuring.
 The MHA was the first New England housing authority to install a solar field array, which has resulted in reduced utility costs.
-MHA continues to explore creative ways to reduce expenditures both for the housing authority and its residents.
+MHA continues to explore creative ways to reduce expenditures for the housing authority and for its residents.